Let's connect

 Role and Leadership

-- Leading UX for the updated proposal experience.
+• Leading UX for the updated proposal experience.

-- Managing and building up the UX team.
+• Building and managing the UX team.

-- Creating reusable design patterns and a shared design library.
+• Creating reusable design patterns and a shared design library.

-- Improving the live sales flow for reps and homeowners.
+• Improving the live sales flow for reps and homeowners.

-- Collaborating with product, engineering, leadership, and sales stakeholders.
+• Partnering with product, engineering, leadership, and sales stakeholders.

 Problem